 A layover airport is the airport where you’ll spend your layover.
 You can also think of it as the airport where you’ll catch your connecting flight.

-If you’re only traveling with carry-on luggage, it’s pretty simple: You’ll keep all your bags with you throughout the duration of your trip, whether you’re traveling internationally or domestically.
+- Carry-on only: You’ll keep all your bags with you throughout your trip, whether domestic or international.

-If you’re checking a bag on a domestic flight within the U.S., you’ll check it at your originating flight, and you’ll pick it up at baggage claim in your final destination.
-(The only time this wouldn’t be the case is if you booked two separate tickets with two different airlines.
-In that scenario, you’d need to grab your bag from baggage claim and start the check-in and security process all over again.)
+- Checked bag on a domestic U.S. flight: You’ll check it at your originating airport and pick it up at baggage claim at your final destination.
+(Exception: If you booked two separate tickets with different airlines, you’d need to grab your bag and start the check-in process over again.)

-The situation can become a little bit more complicated when you check a bag for your international trip.
-If you’re traveling to a European country that’s within the Schengen Area, most of the time your bag will be checked to your final destination.
-In that case, you won’t need to recheck it during your layover.
+- Checked bag on an international trip: If you’re traveling to a European country within the Schengen Area, your bag will usually be checked to your final destination.
+But rules can change, so confirm with your airline.